 John Madden makes history

-What John Madden is responsible for is being the first sports commentator to use the Telestrator.
-Madden first used the device during the 1982 Super Bowl, and that was the first time football fans saw Super Bowl commentary with game-detail diagrams drawn on a screen as San Francisco beat Cincinnati.
+What John Madden is responsible for is being the first American sports commentator to use the Telestrator.
+Madden used the device during the 1982 Super Bowl, and that was the first time football fans saw Super Bowl commentary with game-detail diagrams drawn on a screen as San Francisco beat Cincinnati.
 The device Madden used at that time was primitive compared to today’s Telestrator.

 Today’s Telestrators are digital instead of analog.
 Now, sports fans expect sophisticated technology, and today’s Telestrators deliver it with extremely complex information in a very simple visual format, for both live and replay events.
 Never before could a sports fan get a combination of field replay video, commentator graphics, and computer analysis.
 The Telestrator makes it all possible!